-- 09. At least one month prior to the commencement of the development, a guarantee to cover all site restoration and aftercare liabilities imposed on the expiry of this consent will be submitted for the written approval of the planning authority.
-Such guarantee must: - i. be granted in favour of the planning authority - ii. be granted by a bank or other institution which is of sound financial standing and capable of fulfilling the obligations under the guarantee; - iii. be for an amount which covers the value of all site restoration and aftercare liabilities as determined by the planning authority at the commencement of development.

-- iv. contain provisions so that all the site restoration and aftercare liabilities as determined at the commencement of development shall be increased on each fifth anniversary of the date of this consent. - v. come into effect on or before the date of commencement of development and expire no earlier than 24 months after the end of the aftercare period.
+- 11. At least one month prior to the commencement of the development, a guarantee to cover all site restoration and aftercare liabilities imposed on the expiry of this consent will be submitted for the written approval of the planning authority.
+Such guarantee must: - (a) be granted in favour of the planning authority - (b) be granted by a bank or other institution which is of sound financial standing and capable of fulfilling the obligations under the guarantee; - (c) be for an amount which covers the value of all site restoration and aftercare liabilities as determined by the planning authority at the commencement of development. - (d) contain provisions so that all the site restoration and aftercare liabilities as determined at the commencement of development shall be increased on each fifth anniversary of the date of this consent. - (e) come into effect on or before the date of commencement of development.

-No work shall begin at the site with the exception of Phase 1 felling until (1) written approval of the Planning Authority has been given to the terms of such guarantee and (2) thereafter the validly executed guarantee has been delivered to the planning authority.
+No work shall begin at the site until (1) written approval of the Planning Authority has been given to the terms of such guarantee and (2) thereafter the validly executed guarantee has been delivered to the planning authority.